-Johnny Cruz, Associate Partner, first joined Robert A.M.
-Stern Architects in 1996.
+Johnny Cruz, Partner, first joined Robert A.M.
+Stern Architects in 1996 and has been a Partner in the firm since 2019.
 He has been responsible for the design of a diverse body of work including large-scale planning projects, mixed-use developments, multifamily residential buildings, hotels and resorts, and institutional buildings.
 He is presently leading the design of a new multifamily residential building in downtown Minneapolis, Minnesota; and a pair of residential towers in Vancouver, Canada.

 Mr. Cruz's experience designing multifamily residences at the top of the market includes projects in New York City; Philadelphia, Pennsylvania; Boston, Massachusetts; Los Angeles and Beverly Hills, California; Berlin, Germany; and Shanghai and Hangzhou in China.
 Mr. Cruz served as the Senior Designer for Heart of Lake, a two-million-square-foot high-rise garden suburb in Xiamen, China, which won the 2014 Charter Award of Merit for Best Neighborhood Plan from the Congress for the New Urbanism, the 2014 award for Best Residential Development from MIPIM Asia, and the 2015 International Architecture Award from the Chicago Athenaeum.